HRPA REGISTRATION RENEWAL for

 - Registrants applying for retired status are permitted to work a maximum of 15 hours a week in a non-HR capacity.

-- If you exit the workforce entirely and do not want to keep the right to use your designation(s) but wish to remain registered with HRPA, you may apply for retired dues and resign your designation(s) (and be placed in a non-designated registration class, such as Practitioner).
+- If you exit the workforce entirely and do not want to keep the right to use your designations but wish to remain registered with the HRPA, you may apply for retired dues and resign your designations (and be placed in a non-designated registration class, such as Practitioner).

-- If you would like to simply resign your registration with HRPA once you have retired, please complete the Resignation Form and submit it to renewal@hrpa.ca.
+- If you would like to simply resign your registration with the HRPA once you have retired, please complete the Resignation Form.

-- Please complete the Renewal Dues Assistance Program request form indicating that you are applying for retired status and send it back to us by fax, mail, or email to renewal@hrpa.ca.
+Please complete the Renewal Dues Assistance Program request form indicating that you are applying for retired status and send it back to us by mail or email to renewal@hrpa.ca.

-CHRP, CHRL and CHRE members of HRPA must meet the CPD requirement and submit their log every three years.
+CHRP, CHRL, and CHRE members of the HRPA must meet the CPD requirement and submit their log every three years.
 The deadline for logs is always May 31 of the year it is due.
 For more information, please click here.

 If you do not submit your CPD log, your registration becomes subject to suspension and possibly revocation, in accordance with the Registered Human Resources Professionals Act, 2013 and the By-laws.

-HRPA accepts payment through the following credit cards via our convenient online renewal system:
+The HRPA accepts payment through the following credit cards via our online renewal system:

 - MasterCard